JHoeflich1/OpenFFLipid/Workflow/README.md

 `python scripts/packmol.py runPackmol -i packmol_input.inp`

+If you do not want to parameterize the system use flag -p False.
 Parameterize your system with HMR is default, if no HMR is desired, use flag `-h False`.
 This produces files named `bilayer.gro` and `biayer.top`.
 It is recommended to visualize this structure in VMD or another molecular visualization software before running simulations.
 For a 128 lipid system this shoudl take approx ~5 minutes